Vehicle Code in California

 Seeing the laws spelled out helps make more sense of a traffic violation, even if you are planning to pay the fine.
 If you need to read the laws regarding a specific infraction, just look it up according to the code numbers referenced on your ticket.

-Whenever you need or want to check the status of your driver's license, you can order a driving record report.
+Whenever you need or want to check the status of your California driver's license, you can order a driving record report.
 This record will spell out if your driver's license is currently valid.
-Should your license have been revoked or suspended, the report will indicate that according to what's on record at the DMV.
-This report will also show points against your license and, in some cases, information on any accidents you have had.Other Topics in This SectionArticles
+Should your CA driver's license be revoked or suspended, the report will indicate that according to what's on record at the California DMV.
+This report will also show points held against your driver's license and, in some cases, information on any accidents you have had.